 We're all looking for the breakthrough initiatives and game-changing business improvements that will give us a clear advantage over the competition.
 The future of our businesses depends on it.
 But the fact is, most of the big ideas that come out of strategic planning meetings never really make it off the ground.
 Failing to achieve strategic objectives can be devastating to the long-term viability of your business.
 It impacts your company's ability to grow and its ability to invest in new opportunities.
 In a recent poll conducted by TBM, two-thirds of respondents said their organizations only ever achieve half or fewer of their strategic objectives.
 Based on our experience, those results are actually better than the industry norm.

-The following four-step process will greatly improve your odds of achieving your strategic objectives:
+The following four-step strategic planning process will greatly improve your odds of achieving your objectives:

 - STEP ONE: Cull Your Big Ideas Down to the Critical Few - We always think we can do more than we really can, and that makes us take on too much.
 This is especially true when it comes to making strategic plans.
 We have worked with organizations who have dozens of strategic projects running at once with just a few hundred people on hand to see them through.
 That just doesn't work.
 You need to identify the three to four “breakthrough” objectives and related projects that will really drive your business forward and focus on them exclusively.
 That way, because you can allocate the necessary resources and tracking mechanisms, the projects linked to those breakthrough objectives will have a far better chance of being successfully executed.